"If you give a child a book ... "

 For the third consecutive year, Scripps Howard Foundation and Scripps local and national brands will give away the free books on National Reading Day, Jan.
 23. Scripps brands selected nonprofits and Title 1 schools in their communities to distribute the books to ensure they go to children who need them most.

 100,000 books + $100,000 in grants

-Since our campaign’s inception in 2017, Scripps Howard Foundation and employees of The E.W.
+In the program's first two years, Scripps Howard Foundation and employees of The E.W.
 Scripps Company have donated more than 100,000 new books to children facing poverty in their communities.
 Each location selects schools or nonprofits to distribute the books.

 To further the organizations’ work, the Scripps Howard Foundation has awarded $100,000 in childhood literacy grants since 2017.
 On Jan.
 23, 2019, we will award grants of $10,000 each to five nonprofits across the country.

 Why do we give books to children living in poverty?

 Children living in poverty begin their lives with a host of disadvantages, among them: poor literacy skills.
 Studies show children who grow up with books in the home enjoy a substantial advantage over children who do not.